TolikPylypchuk/SharpHook/README.md

 [![NuGet](https://img.shields.io/nuget/v/SharpHook.svg?label=SharpHook)](https://www.nuget.org/packages/SharpHook)
 [![NuGet](https://img.shields.io/nuget/v/SharpHook.Reactive.svg?label=SharpHook.Reactive)](https://www.nuget.org/packages/SharpHook.Reactive)

-SharpHook is a library which provides a cross-platform global keyboard and mouse hook for .NET.
+SharpHook provides a cross-platform global keyboard and mouse hook for .NET, and the ability to simulate input events.
 It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

 ## Installation